sizej/Capstone1/presentation.md

 In some ways, the movie business is resistant to analysis of raw numbers; real success is all about outliers.
 It only takes one *Titanic* to pay for a lot of *Sharknados*.

 For example, the most profitable week of the year is week 50 (Christmas week).
 In the dataset, there are 133 films released in week 50, but **about 20% (or roughly $5B) of the total profit** of that week is attributable to two films, *Avatar* and *Star Wars: Episode VII*.
 Massive hits are by definition outliers (and outliers are hard to predict or analyze).
+Further, even focusing on 'return' alone can be challenging.
+For example, *The Blair Witch Project* made ~$250M on its paltry $60k budget (roughly a 416,667% return).

-For the purposes of this analysis, it makes more sense to focus on commercial success - that is, a good return on the investment.
+Thus, for the purposes of this analysis, it makes more sense to focus on commercial success - that is, sufficient return on the investment.
 Using both my own experience and a small survey of people in the industry, I landed on a threshold of three times the budget in order for a film to be considered commercially successful.

 **The big question is whether or not seasonality drives film success more than supply, or at least whether they are close to equally important**